The Long Dark: Expansions

-In October 2022, Hinterland announced the development of their first paid content expansion named "Tales from the Far Territory", a paid expansion pass, for users to gain access to redesigned gameplay systems, regions as well as new Challenges/Tales, that would encourage the player to explore new regions added by the expansion.
+In October 2022, Hinterland announced the development of their first paid content expansion named Tales from the Far Territory, where players could gain access to redesigned gameplay systems, new regions, and new Tales - challenges that would encourage the player to explore the new regions added by the expansion.
 Additionally, Hinterland released free content along with each update of the paid expansion.
 On December 5, 2022, Tales from the Far Territory officially released.
-The first update, called "Forsaken Airfield" added three new maps, the Forsaken Airfield, the Far Range Branch Line, and the Transfer Pass (hub).
+The first update, called "Forsaken Airfield," added three new maps: Forsaken Airfield, Far Range Branch Line, and Transfer Pass.

-The second part to the expansion pass, "Signal Void" was released on March 31, 2023.
-The "Signal Void" update added the first Tale/Challenge, known as 'Signal Void'.
+The second part to the expansion pass, "Signal Void," was released on March 31, 2023.
+This update added the first Tale, also called Signal Void.
 The third expansion, named "Frontier Comforts," was released on June 21, 2023.
 This expansion did not come with a new map, but introduced a host of new cooking and crafting recipes.

-The fourth expansion and second Tale/Challenge were both named “Buried Echoes.”
-Released on the 5th of December, 2023, this update added a new region "Zone of Contamination" and related gameplay changes, such as 'toxic zones' and 'poisoned wolves.'
-The fifth expansion (and the third Tale/Challenge) was named “Last Horizon" was released on June 24th, 2024.
-The "Last Horizon" update added a new map, "Sundered Pass" and was the cameo of the Cougar.
-The cougar was removed three days later, on the 27th of June, 2024.
-This quick backtracking was due to poor player reception to the Cougar.
-The sixth and final instalment of the Expansion, known as "Broken Silence" was released on December 2nd, 2024.
-This final update added the fourth and final Tale/Challenge, "Sutherland's Tale" and was accompanied by a slew of new gameplay mechanics, tools, and clothing crafting recipes.
+The fourth expansion and second Tale were both named "Buried Echoes."
+Released on the 5th of December, 2023, this update added a new region, the Zone of Contamination, and related gameplay changes, such as toxic zones and poisoned wolves.
+The fifth expansion and third Tale, both named "Last Horizon," were released on June 24th, 2024.
+This update added a new map, Sundered Pass, and a new major predator, the cougar.
+The cougar was removed three days later, on the 27th of June, 2024, due to poor player reception.
+The sixth and final installment of the expansion, known as "Broken Silence," was released on December 2nd, 2024.
+This final update added the fourth and final Tale, "Sutherland's Tale," and was accompanied by a slew of new gameplay mechanics, tools, and clothing recipes.